jakmeier/bouncy-feet/README.md

 ## Progress Status

+- 5 Nov 2024: Release version  v0.6.0
+    - Step & pose editor (experimental feature): It is now possible to create completely custom poses from a video or camera input.
+Then decide which body parts are how important to get right for live-tracking, combine the poses to steps, and lastly combine the steps to a dance / choreography.
+      Custom steps and dances can be used for everything the pre-bundled steps are used for, including leveling up steps with live-tracking.
+    - Importing and exporting steps and poses to share them with friends.
+    - More details on a choreography: Show all poses with corresponding count and visually link poses with the corresponding step.
 - 25 Sep 2024: Release version v0.5.2
     - The course lesson review page now shows which body parts are wrong for missed poses.
     - Add several prompt and in-between screen to make it easier to follow what is happening in the app.